Parsing cfg files?

 "Peace cannot be kept by force.
 It can only be achieved by understanding." - Albert Einstein

-Would be great if only it were valid XML :roll:
+Would be great if only it were valid XMLSaskia wrote: Example for XML:Code: Select all

 Code: Select all